beginning of content

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.

-How to prepare for thyroid function tests
+How do I prepare for thyroid function tests?

-There is no preparation needed for a TSH blood test.
+You don't need to prepare for a TSH blood test.

 ASK YOUR DOCTOR — Preparing for an appointment?
 Use the Question Builder for general tips on what to ask your GP or specialist.